What Is Ptosis (Droopy Eyelids, Droopy Eyes)?

 Ninety percent of people with myasthenia gravis have eye muscle issues that cause ptosis, double vision, or eye turns (strabismus).

-Horner syndrome can also be acquired.
+Horner syndrome is rare but often presents with partial ptosis.
 Causes include trauma, tumors, or blood clots in your carotid artery.

 Trauma